FelixChan96/Image-Processing/README.md

-# Sample work
+# Image Recognition Sample Work
-A new repository for previous tasks related to neural networks and deep learning
+A new repository for a previous task on image recognition
 :computer: